 12 VAC 5-610-250.
 Procedures for obtaining a construction permit for a sewage disposal system.
+Sewage System Type.

-Construction permits are issued by the commissioner but all requests for a sewage disposal construction permit shall be directed initially to the district or local health department.
+Construction permits are issued by the commissioner but all requests.
+Requests for a sewage disposal construction permit shall be directed initially to the district or local health department.

-- A. Type I. A Type I sewage disposal system is an individual sewage disposal system incorporating a septic tank and subsurface soil absorption (septic tank-subsurface drainfield) serving a single residence.
+A. Type I. A Type I sewage disposal system is an individual sewage disposal system incorporating a septic tank and subsurface soil absorption (septic tank subsurface drainfield) serving a single residence.
 The submission of an application is all that is normally necessary to initiate procedure for obtaining a permit under this subsection.
+If after a site investigation, it is determined that pumping, enhanced flow distribution (see 12 VAC 5-610-930 A) or low pressure distribution (see 12 VAC 5-610-940) is necessary, the system shall be considered a Type II system. systems are designed for residential dwellings with flows less than or equal to 750 gallons per day.
+The design shall include one or more treatment devices that are pre-engineered or prescribed by Part VI of this chapter.
+The method of dispersal may include designs that are pre-engineered or prescribed by Part VI of this chapter, or other designs deemed adequate by an AOSE/PE.
+Formal plans are not required; however, when the Department requires construction plans and specifications, then those plans and specifications must be prepared by an AOSE/PE.

-If after a site investigation, it is determined that pumping, enhanced flow distribution (see 12 VAC 5-610-930 A) or low pressure distribution (see 12 VAC 5-610-940) is necessary, the system shall be considered a Type II system. - B. Type II.
-A Type II sewage disposal system is a sewage disposal system incorporating a septic tank and [re sub]surface soil absorption system which serves a commercial or other establishment, more than a single family dwelling unit, or where pumping, enhanced flow distribution (see 12 VAC 5-610-930 A) or low pressure distribution (see 12 VAC 5-610-940) is necessary.
-The procedure for obtaining a permit includes the following steps: - 1.
-The submission of an application; - 2.
+B. Type II.
+A Type II sewage disposal system is a sewage disposal system incorporating a septic tank and subsurface soil absorption system which serves a commercial or other establishment, more than a single family dwelling unit, or where pumping, enhanced flow distribution (see 12 VAC 5 610 930 A) or low pressure distribution (see 12 VAC 5 610 940) is necessary.
+The procedure for obtaining a permit includes the following steps:

+- 1. The submission of an application; - 2.
 A preliminary conference as necessary; and

 - 3. The submission of informal plans, specifications, design criteria, and other data, as may be required by the district or local health department.
-Depending on the size and complexity of the system, the submission of formal plans and specifications may be required. - C. Type III.
+Depending on the size and complexity of the system, the submission of formal plans and specifications may be required. - C. B. Type III.
 A Type III sewage disposal system includes sewage disposal systems other than a septic tank subsurface soil absorption system, and subsurface soil absorption systems, regardless of design, with design flows greater than 1,000 gpd.
+II.
+Type II systems include designs for (1) non-residential projects, (2) residential projects with flows greater than 750 gallons per day, (3) land application designs, or (4) designs with flow equalization.
+When the wastewater strength is stronger than septic tank effluent (STE), the treatment methodology shall comply with the requirements found in 12 VAC 5-581-10 et seq. of the SCAT Regulations.
+Type II sewage systems require the practice of engineering.
 The procedure for obtaining a permit under this subsection includes the following steps: - 1.
 The submission of an application; - 2.
 A preliminary conference; and - 3.
 The submission of formal plans, specifications and design criteria.
 Other supporting data may be required on a case-by-case basis.
+Upon written request by the professional engineer, the Department may consider submission of less detailed plans when the design is not considered sufficiently complex to warrant formal plans.